Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The reader takes from the narrative the notion that if only Luke had continued to live the rustic life of his parents, he would have saved himself the ignominy of living the life of a criminal on the run, and he would have spared his parents the heartache that they experienced in their later years.

-21st century world culture has now turned this notion on its head: it is now the "rubes" who are deemed the ignorant, uneducated, immoral, evil element of society, primarily for the political proclivities and their continued desire for individual liberty and personal accomplishment.
+Twenty-first century world culture has now turned this notion on its head: it is now the "rubes" who are deemed the ignorant, uneducated, immoral, evil element of society, primarily for the political proclivities and their continued desire for individual liberty and personal accomplishment.
 It is now the collectivist, politically correct, identity-politics herd that deems itself the uplifting element of society.

 © 2015 Linda Sue Grimes